-Same goes with hand signals.
+The same goes for hand signals.
 In a room with little distractions, when your dog is nearby, make your hand movement to signal your dog to come.
 You may need to wave your arms so that motion catches your dog's peripheral vision (some dog owners use bandanas tied to their wrists to capture their attention).
-Once your dog reaches you, feed 2–3 small treats in a row.
+Once your dog reaches you, feed them two to three small treats in a row.

 How to Train a Deaf Dog Recall With a Vibration Collar